 Date of Cost Estimate: MM/DD/YYYY

-[In the event the NTC is a modification to or withdrawal of an existing NTC, the following will be listed in addition to or instead of the above: Previous NTC number, Previous NTC Issue Date, and Reason for Change.]
+[In the event the NTC-C is a modification to or withdrawal of an existing NTC-C, the following will be listed in addition to or instead of the above: Previous NTC –C number, Previous NTC-C Issue Date, and Reason for Change.]

 Commitment to Construct

-Please provide to SPP a written commitment to construct the Network Upgrade(s) within 90 days of the date of this Conditional Notification to Construct.
+Please provide to SPP a written commitment to construct the Network Upgrade(s) within 90 days of the date of this Notification to Construct.
 Failure to provide a written commitment to construct could result in the Network Upgrade(s) being assigned to another entity.
-Also please provide SPP a CNTC Project Estimate by DATE as described in the Conditional Notification to Construct Business Practice.
-[DESIGNATED TRANSMISSION OWNER] shall advise SPP of any inability to provide the CNTC Project Estimate by DATE as soon as the inability becomes apparent. [[Cost recovery described in TRR]]
+Also please provide SPP a NTC-C Project Estimate by DATE as described in SPP’s Business Practices regarding Notification to Construct with Conditions.
+[DESIGNATED TRANSMISSION OWNER] shall advise SPP of any inability to provide the NTC-C Project Estimate by DATE as soon as the inability becomes apparent.

+Removal of Conditions

+Upon notice by SPP staff of removal of the conditions contained in this NTC, the following will be applicable:

+Mitigation Plan

+The Need Date OR Estimated In-Service Date represents the timing required for the Network Upgrade(s) to address the identified need.
+Your prompt attention is required for formulation and approval of any necessary mitigation plans for the Network Upgrade(s) if the Need Date OR Estimated In-Service Date is not feasible.
+Additionally, if it is anticipated that the completion of any Network Upgrade will be delayed past the Need Date OR Estimated In-Service Date, SPP requires a mitigation plan be filed within 60 days of the determination of expected delays.

+Notification of Commercial Operation

+Please submit a notification of commercial operation for each listed Network Upgrade to SPP as soon as the Network Upgrade is complete and in-service.
+Please provide SPP with the actual costs of these Network Upgrades as soon as possible after completion of construction.
+This will facilitate the timely billing by SPP based on actual costs.

+Notification of Progress

+On an ongoing basis, please keep SPP advised of any inability on [DESIGNATED TRANSMISSION OWNER]’s part to complete the approved Network Upgrade(s).
+For project tracking purposes, SPP requires [DESIGNATED TRANSMISSION OWNER] to submit updates on the status of the Network Upgrade(s) on a quarterly basis in conjunction with the SPP Board of Directors meetings.
+However, consistent with Sections 20.1 and 32.10 of the SPP OATT, [DESIGNATED TRANSMISSION OWNER] shall also advise SPP of any inability to comply with the Project Schedule as soon as the inability becomes apparent.

 All terms and conditions of the SPP OATT and the SPP Membership Agreement shall apply to this Project, and nothing in this NTC shall vary such terms and conditions.

 Don't hesitate to contact me if you have questions or comments regarding these instructions.
 Thank you for the important role that you play in maintaining the reliability of our electric grid.